takuya-takeuchi/Demo/ComputerVision/OpenCV/15_CombineOpenCVWasm/README.md

 ## Abstracts

-* Link self build of opencv wasm library
+* Link self build of opencv wasm library into custom library
+* Use namespace `Demo` instead of `Module`

 ## Requirements